 In two years the Pan-American Games will be held in Toronto.
 Thousands of athletes will be staying in the temporary “village” being built in the empty space south of Queen along the Don River.
 I can see our visitors going for a run or a walk up the Don Valley Trail.
 Perhaps a clean-up of the lower Don will happen in the weeks before their arrival?

-In the meanwhile I’ll read again this study of the place the Lower Don has played in the history of the city.
+In the meanwhile, I’ll read again this study of the role the Lower Don has played in the history of the city.
 Its title?
-Toronto’s Underworld:the Don River Valley as a “Repository for Undesirables” Click on the blue text to access it – it is quite informative and puts things into historical perspective and is maybe a cure for my impatience.
+Toronto’s Underworld: the Don River Valley as a “Repository for Undesirables” Click on the blue text to access it – it is quite informative and puts things into historical perspective and is maybe a cure for my impatience.

 Update: Monday, October 7, 2013.

 It has been months since Viggo and I have been down in the valley.
 I walk with him off leash down there.
 It’s illegal, I know, but I try to pick times when I figure no one will be down there.
 That would not be the summertime, when the trail is heavily used by cyclists and joggers, especially on the weekends.
 We were down there on the Friday before Victoria Day weekend and saw a crew of twelve City Parks workers tackle all of the campsites I had highlighted in the map at the beginning of this post.
 It was an amazing sight!

 The great don River flood of July also covered large sections of the land between the river and the trail and made camping down there an impossibility for a couple of weeks.
 In late August I only found one camp on the east side of the river; I am not sure what happened with the Quonset hut on the west side just below the viaduct.